Memorigin

 Memorigin is a Hong Kong manufactured watch brand, which was founded by William Shum in 2011.
-The brand specializes in tourbillion watches, which are often associated with luxury Swiss watch brands.
-The tourbillion movement is only manufactured in a handful of factories worldwide, traditionally retailing at high five or six figure prices (USD).
-Memorigin's founder decided that he could produce a quality mid-range tourbillion, which he would sell directly into the growing Chinese watch market.
+The brand specializes in tourbillon watches, which are often associated with luxury Swiss watch brands.
+The tourbillon movement is only manufactured in a handful of factories worldwide, traditionally retailing at high five or six figure prices (USD).
+Memorigin's founder decided that he could produce a quality mid-range tourbillon, which he would sell directly into the growing Chinese watch market.

 History

 William Shum founded the watch brand Memorigin in 2011, and the brand is based in Hong Kong, China.
 Shum attended university in America, majoring in both finance and economics.
 He studied undergraduate at the University of Southern California and later on obtained a master's degree at Cornell University.
 He moved back to Hong Kong, where he secured a job in investment banking, after graduating from Cornell.
 In 2008, he decided to pursue a different career with a more favorable work-life balance.
 He and his father both had an interest in tourbillon watches, with his father being one of the investors in a watch factory in Hangzhou, China.
 The factory had been producing tourbillon movements since 2000.

 Like many Chinese manufacturers, the factory Shum's father invested in had the technical know-how to produce elegant watch movements but no experience in creating a watch brand and taking it to market.
 At the time of the foundation of Memorigin, Shum was quoted saying, “there were only about 30 factories in the entire world making tourbillon, and only a few in China.”
 During the same interview with the NY Times, Shum stated that Swiss tourbillon watches in the market were limited and expensive.
-He felt that there was an opportunity to sell unique tourbillions into the watch market at more affordable prices.
+He felt that there was an opportunity to sell unique tourbillons into the watch market at more affordable prices.